lilyhoratio/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach` implements a callback function for every element of the array it is applied to and mutates the original array, whereas `.map` does something similar while returning a new array.

 2. What is the difference between a function and a method?

+    A method is still a function that is an object's property or assigned to an object's prototype.
+An example is the Array object which includes array methods allowing you to iterate through array data.

 3. What is closure?

+    Closure refers to a function and its available scope/lexical environment which contains variables and other objects that can be used later.

 4. Describe the four rules of the 'this' keyword.

+    - Window binding: when in the global scope, 'this' will bind to the window object
+    - Implicit binding: Whenever a method is called, 'this' will be bound to the object left of the dot
+    - New binding - when a constructor function is used, 'this' refers to the new object instantiated and returned from that constructor function.
+    - Explicit binding: using .call, .apply, or .bind methods to bind explicitly based on the arguments passed into those methods.

 5. Why do we need super() in an extended class?

+    super() is used to access methods from an child class' parent object.
+It is needed to invoke methods on the child object that are contained on the parent object.

 ## Project Set up